 \end{lemma}

-\begin{proof} Condition \eqref{eq:condition legal coloring} imposes that the path can't stop before at least reaching $r$.
-On the other hand, Proposition \ref{prop:r reached last} tell us that $r$ is the last configuration that can be reached with the coloring $c$.
-So $c$ is legal for $r$.
-The domain $\domain_{\max}\setminus(\domain^r\cup\final^r)$ is not relevant as no instructions there are ever executed.
-Also, $\final^r$ is a constant in all the legal colorings to $r$ and must be filled with \instr{p}. \end{proof}
+\begin{proof} Using Proposition \ref{prop:non-legal coloring}, the condition \eqref{eq:condition legal coloring} imposes that the path cannot stop before at least reaching $r$.
+On the other hand, Proposition \ref{prop:r reached last} tells us that $r$ is the last configuration that can be reached with the coloring $S$.
+So $S$ is legal for $r$.
+The domain $\domain[\max]\setminus(\domain[r]\cup\final[r])$ is not relevant as no instructions there are executed.
+Also, $\final[r]$ is a constant in all the legal colorings to $r$ and must be colored with \instr{p}. \end{proof}

-\begin{prop} Taking $r\in \recurnat$, the coefficient $\gamma_i^r$ defined in \eqref{eq:probability}, with $i\in\llbracket 0, \delta-1\rrbracket$ equals
+\begin{prop} Taking $r\in \recurnat$, the coefficient $\gam[r]i$ defined in \eqref{eq:probability}, with $i\in\llbracket 0, \delta_r-1\rrbracket$ equals

 \end{prop} \begin{proof} Because of the one-to-one correspondence between paths and colorings, the number of legal colorings is equal to the number of legal paths.
-By construction, $\gamma_i^r$ counts the paths with a factor $p^{\pi+i}$, which translates in the colorings involving exactly $i$ instructions $\instr{p}$ over $\domain^r$. \end{proof}
+By construction, $\gam[r]i$ counts the paths with a factor $p^{\pi_r+i}$, which translates in the colorings involving exactly $i$ instructions $\instr{p}$ over $\domain[r]$. \end{proof}